trellis-ldp/trellis-website/download.md

 ## Other Platforms

-Trellis can be run on any system with Java 8 or higher.
+Trellis can be run on any system with Java 8 or higher, and it is regularly tested on Windows, Mac OS and generic Linux machines.
 To install Trellis manually, download the software as a Zip or Tar archive and follow the [manual installation instructions](https://github.com/trellis-ldp/trellis/wiki/Manual-Installation).